Aktr0s/LuaConsoleNotepad/README.md

     :clear  -  it wipes the entire file

     :wl <string>  -  writes a string to the next line when file ends.
-It overwrites lines.

-    :wl <int> <string>  -  same as earlier but it writes to a given number line.
+    :wl <int> <string>  -  it overwrites the line with a given number.

     :sf <int>  -  it shortens the file to given line number.